jinal--shah/packer_base_centos/README.md

 It is also responsible for the creation of the standard ec2-user.

-*ADD STUFF TO THIS LAYER THAT SHOULD REALLY EXIST ON ANY EUROSTAR PROJECT*
+*ADD TO THIS LAYER THINGS THAT ARE AXIOMATIC FOR ANY EUROSTAR RHEL-BASED LINUX*

 ## BUILD